duksctf/duksctf.github.io/_posts/2022-10-15-ASIS-Mariana.md

 If so, we have the correct relation: $g^x = x \mod p$ and we must have $x < p$.
 The chinese remainder theorem (CRT) would give us a positive solution for the previous system modulo $p(p-1)$.
 It would be rejected by the server.
 But if we substract $p(p-1)$ to the result of the CRT it would give a negative value still correct.

-The final script to automatized the 40 answer is the following:
+The final script to automatized the 40 answers is the following:

 ```python
 from sage.all import crt